garybernhardt/raptor/README.md

 ## Sanity Notes

 - Mutating a record in a presenter is an error
-- A resource may not be named "params"
 - No two injectables may register the same name

 ## Testing